TEALSK12/introduction-to-computer-science/project_1.md

 <!--- REVISED -->
 # Project 1: Animated Nursery Rhyme

-Students will use BYOB basics to implement an animated version of a nursery rhyme.
+Students will use SNAP basics to implement an animated version of a nursery rhyme.

 ## Overview